ZupIT/ritchie-docs/content/en/Tutorials/how to test formulas.md

 That’s it, **each push** to the repository will now trigger this workflow and you can also check if the formula is behaving correctly.

 You are able to update the workflow implementation to trigger only when the formula’s root directory is updated, or to test more scenarios according to the formula's inputs.

-For more information about workflow syntax, check out [**Github Documentation**](https://docs.github.com/en/enterprise-server@3.0/actions/reference/workflow-syntax-for-github-actions) to see what you can do.
+For more information about workflow syntax, check out [**Github Documentation**](https://docs.github.com/en/enterprise-server@3.0/actions/reference/workflow-syntax-for-github-actions).